 - 4. The requirements in this ISA (UK) are designed to assist the auditor in identifying material misstatement of the financial statements due to non-compliance with laws and regulations.
 However, the auditor is not responsible for preventing non-compliance and cannot be expected to detect non-compliance with all laws and regulations. - 5.
-The auditor is responsible for obtaining reasonable assurance that the financial statements, taken as a whole, are free from material misstatement, whether due to fraud or error.1 In conducting an audit of financial statements, the auditor takes into
+The auditor is responsible for obtaining reasonable assurance that the financial statements, taken as a whole, are free from material misstatement, whether due to fraud or error.1 In conducting an audit of financial statements, the auditor takes into account the applicable legal and regulatory framework.
+Owing to the inherent limitations of an audit, there is an unavoidable risk that some material misstatements in the financial statements may not be detected, even though the audit is properly planned and performed in accordance with the ISAs (UK).2 In the context of laws and regulations, the potential effects of inherent limitations on the auditor's ability to detect material misstatements are greater for such reasons as the following:

-^{1a} ISA (UK) 250 (Revised June 2016), Section B-The Auditor's Statutory Right and Duty to Report to Regulators of Public Interest Entities and Regulators of Other Entities in the Financial Sector.
+^{1a} ISA (UK) 250 (Revised November 2019), Section B-The Auditor's Statutory Right and Duty to Report to Regulators of Public Interest Entities and Regulators of Other Entities in the Financial Sector.

-In the UK, those charged with governance are responsible for the preparation of the financial statements.
+^{1b} In the UK, those charged with governance are responsible for the preparation of the financial statements.